r-shreesha/Interview-Prep/System_Design/S3/README.md

 To evenly distribute the data, we can use the hash of `<bucket_name, object_name>` as the sharding key.

 ## Listing Objects in a bucket
+With distributed databases, metadata store needs to run the query in each database, aggregate the results and return to the client.
+It might pose a problem with pagination of the records as each database may contain varying amount of records.

+As the performance of this operation can be lowered as a trade off to better scale and high durability, we could denormalize the listing data into a separate table shared by bucket id and use this table for listing objects only.
+Even with billions of records, this offers acceptable performance.

 ## Object Versioning